-- "meeting conducted under the auspices of Council" means a meeting of the kind described in section 131(1) of the Act, and includes a meeting referred to in rule 110 (whether such a meeting is known as a 'Councillor Briefing' or by some other name); and - 100.2 a member of a Delegated Committee.
+- 100.1 "meeting conducted under the auspices of Council" means a meeting of the kind described in section 131(1) of the Act, and includes a meeting referred to in Rule 110 (whether such a meeting is known as a 'Councillor Briefing' or by some other name); and - 100.2 a member of a Delegated Committee.

-101. Obligations with Regard to Conflicts of Interest
+101. Obligations with reagard to Conflicts of Interest

-- 101.1 Councillors, members of Delegated Committees and Council staff are required to: - 101.1.1 Avoid all situations which may give rise to Conflict of Interest; - 101.1.2 Identify any Conflicts of Interest; and - 101.1.3 Disclose or declare all Conflicts of Interest; - 101.2 Councillors and members of Delegated committees - 101.2.1 Must not participate in discussion or decision-making on a matter in which they have a Conflict of Interest; - 101.2.2 Must clearly state their connection to the matter when disclosing a Conflict of Interest. - 101.3 Council Staff must act in accordance with the Employee Code of Conduct and must not exercise a delegation or make a decision on any matter where they have a Conflict of Interest. - 101.4 All disclosures of Conflicts of Interest will be recorded in the Minutes of a Council or Delegated Committee meeting. - 101.5 Council will maintain a Conflict of Interest Register which will be made available on Council's website.
+- 101.1 Councillors, members of Delegated Committees and Council staff are required to: - a. avoid all situations which may give rise to Conflict of Interest; - b. identify any Conflicts of Interest they have; and - c. disclose all such Conflicts of Interest; - 101.2 Councillors and members of Delegated committees must: - not participate in discussion or decision-making on a matter in which they have a Conflict of Interest; and - b. clearly state the nature of or circumstances giving rise to their Conflict of Interest when making their disclosure. - 101.3 Council Staff must act in accordance with the Employee Code of Conduct and must not exercise a delegation or make a decision on any matter where they have a Conflict of Interest. - 101.4 All disclosures of Conflicts of Interest will be recorded in the Minutes of a Council or Delegated Committee meeting. - 101.5 Council will maintain a Conflict of Interest Register which will be made available on Council's website.